-Oscar winning film director ANTHONY MINGHELLA has died.
+Oscar winning film director Anthony Minghella has died.
 He was 54.
 A spokesman for the filmmaker confirmed his death on Tuesday (18Mar08).
-Minghella began his career writing scripts for British television programmes before his play Made in Bangkok found mainstream success in London's West End in 1986.
-Almost a decade later, Mighella won a Best Director Academy Award for The English Patient.
-He was also nominated for the Best Adapted Screenplay Oscar for 1999's The Talented Mr. Ripley and 2003's Cold Mountain.
-Minghella was filming one of 15 short movies, collectively entitled New York, I Love You, at the time of his death.
+According to Variety, Minghella suffered a brain haemorrhage at Charing Cross Hospital in London, where he had undergone a routine operation on his neck.
+Minghella began his career writing scripts for British television programmes before his play Made In Bangkok found mainstream success in London's West End in 1986.
+Almost a decade later, Minghella won a Best Director Academy Award for The English Patient.
+He was also nominated for two Best Adapted Screenplay Oscars - for 1999's The Talented Mr. Ripley and 2003's Cold Mountain.
+Minghella was working on one of 15 short movies, collectively entitled New York, I Love You, at the time of his death.
+The moviemaker was appointed a CBE (Commander of the Order of the British Empire) in the British monarch's birthday honours list in 2001.
 He was also chairman of the British Film Institute.
-Minghella was appointed a CBE (Commander of the Order of the British Empire) in the British monarch's birthday honours list in 2001.
 Minghella leaves wife Carolyn Choa, son Max and daughter Hannah.